 Carl Philipp Emanuel Bach: The Complete Works (CPEB:CW) is an editorial and publishing project of the Packard Humanities Institute, in cooperation with the Bach-Archiv Leipzig, the Sächsische Akademie der Wissenschaften zu Leipzig, and Harvard University.
 Its goal is to make available, in both printed and digital formats, a critical edition of the composer’s works.

 CPEB:CW is a “living” edition.
 As new information or material relevant to the edition becomes available, we will report it.
 Substantive errors in the music or text of any volume will be reported and subsequently corrected in the online, digital edition.
-Links to any Addenda & Corrigenda may be found in the table of contents page for individual volumes.
+Links to any Addenda & Corrigenda are found in the table of contents page for individual volumes.
 In some cases, new material has been added online as appendices to a volume.
-Any inquiries regarding errors may be directed to our editorial office (see below).
+Any inquiries regarding errors should be directed to our editorial office (see below).